agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 ---
 layout: post
-title: "Interviewing in 2020: Observations and Thoughts"
+title: "Data Science Interviews in the 2020 Pandemic"
 description: >
   In the middle of the COVID-19 pandemic, I found myself looking for a data science job for the third time in my life.
 This post covers what I learned.